-The purpose of the Plan is to enhance Odetics' ability to provide eligible individuals with awards and incentives both commensurate with their contributions and competitive with those offered by other employers, and to increase stockholder value by further aligning the interests of these eligible individuals with the interests of Odetics stockholders by providing an opportunity to benefit from stock price appreciation that generally accompanies improved financial performance.
+The purpose of the Plan is to enhance Odetics' ability to provide eligible individuals with awards and incentives both commensurate with their contributions and competitive with those offered by other employers and to increase stockholder value by further aligning the interests of these eligible individuals with the interests of Odetics stockholders by providing an opportunity to benefit from stock price appreciation that generally accompanies improved financial performance.
+The amendment was adopted by the Board of Directors on July 12, 2001, subject to stockholder approval at the Annual Meeting.

-The Board of Directors believes the amendment is necessary to assure that a sufficient reserve of Odetics Class A common stock remains available for issuance under the Plan to allow Odetics to continue to utilize equity incentives to attract and retain the services of key individuals essential to Odetics' long-term growth and financial success.
-Equity incentives play a significant role in Odetics' efforts to remain competitive in the market for talented individuals, and Odetics relies on such incentives as means to attract and retain highly qualified individuals in the positions vital to Odetics' success.
+The Board of Directors believes the amendment is necessary to assure that a sufficient reserve of the Class A common stock remains available for issuance under the Plan to allow Odetics to continue to utilize equity incentives to attract and retain the services of key individuals essential to Odetics' long-term growth and financial success.
+Equity incentives play a significant role in Odetics' efforts to remain competitive in the market for talented individuals, and Odetics relies on such incentives as a means to attract and retain highly qualified individuals in the positions vital to Odetics' success.